 For more information about CALP Support or the Adult Literacy Database contact firstname.lastname@example.org.

-We acknowledge the support of the Province of British Columbia, through the Ministry of Advanced Education and Skills Training.
+We acknowledge the support of the Province of British Columbia, through the Ministry of Post-Secondary Education and Future Skills.